Revolving vs Non-Revolving Credit: Key Differences

 What is the major difference between revolving and non-revolving credit?

-The biggest difference between revolving vs. non-revolving credit is how often you are able to access the money from your credit account.
-With a non-revolving credit account, you access the total amount upfront, and then are not able to access any additional funds without reapplying.
+One of the biggest differences between revolving vs. non-revolving credit is how often you are able to access the money from your credit account.
+With a non-revolving credit account, you access the total amount upfront and then are not able to access any additional funds without reapplying.
 If you have a revolving credit account, you can continue to pay down your balance and access additional money, as long as your balance is below your maximum credit limit.

 When should I use revolving credit?